SiddhantAttavar/NPS-INR-Cyber-Programming-2021/Prelims/Problem 5/Question.md

 **Problem Statement:** <br>
+In an alternate timeline, Linus Sebastian from Linus Food Tips opened a restaurant.
+He observed a way by which he could find the happiness of his customers.

-Consider a square of dimension _N_ * _N_ divided into equal squares with dimension 1 * 1.
-Each square is either empty or filled.
-The squares are randomly filled.
-Find the number of pairs of cells which are filled that are in the same row or in the same column of the square.
+Each table is a square grid of dimension _N_ * _N_ divided into equal cells with dimension 1 * 1.
+Each square is either empty or filled with a dish.
+The dishes are placed on the cells randomly.
+The cells with a dish are denoted by 1 and the ones without a dish are denoted by 0.

+He found out that the number of pairs of cells that have a dish that are in the same row or the same column of the square gives the happiness of the customer.
+Find the happiness of the customer given the grid of dishes.

 **Constraints:** <br>
 Subtask 1: 40 points